 Finally, Table 4 shows average cognitive scores by gender, retirement status and age group (60-65 and 66-70).
 The table distinguishes between people who are still employed, are retired by 5 years or less, and are retired by more than 5 years.
-In the 60-65 age range not only retired people show lower test scores, but also the distance from retirement seems to be matter.
-People retired by more than 5 years, in fact, show on average lower test scores than people retired by
+In the 60-65 age range not only retired people show lower test scores, but also the distance from retirement seem to matter.
+People retired by more than 5 years, in fact, shows on average lower test scores than people retired by 5 years or less.
+Moreover, these differences are in most cases statistically significant at 5% level.
+If we look instead at the 66-70 age range, no clear pattern emerges for women, possibly due to the small number of employed women after the age of 65.